 Step 2

 Zeros are added to the beginning and to the end of the derivative signal.
-From a theoretical point of view this could be contested : it is clear (for example if you look at the pressure of the pen) that velocity is not always null when a writer begins or ends a trace ; but we cannot infer this information from the timestamped positions only.
+From a theoretical point of view this could be contested: it is clear (for example if you look at the pressure of the pen) that velocity is not always null when a writer begins or ends a trace ; but we cannot infer this information from the time stamped positions only.

 Step 3